 The headsail trimmer should be constantly monitoring performance.
 They do this by comparing your boat to other boats, target boat speeds and angles.
 A good trimmer can feel a loss of power in the boat before it shows up as a loss of speed.

-The trimmer must communicate the current state of performance to the crew, and reporting progress as adjustments take effect.
+The trimmer must communicate the current state of performance to the crew, and report progress as adjustments take effect.
 Constant communication will keep your team attentive and working together.

 An example of this is, if you encounter a lull in pressure, the trimmer would call for the backstay to be eased.
 The mainsheet trimmer then knows they need to ease the sheet and the jib would be eased too.
 The helmsperson then knows to put the bow down to get the boat going again.
 This is also a signal for the crew to move their weight to windward to help bear off.